CustomIcon/pykms-frontend/README.md

 - Dark theme
 - Modern CSS
 - Dropdown Products page

-### TODO
+- Copy to clipboard on GLVK
-- when user clicks on the GLVK make it copy to clipboard
+- Smooth Animation

 ### Usage
 locate templates directory of pykms and replace the content with whats in this project.